anni-glitch/CyberSecurity_Projects/README.md

 🧠 Cybersecurity Learning Journal

-Welcome to my Cybersecurity Learning Journey — where I build projects, learn new tools, and document my progress publicly.
+Welcome to my **Cybersecurity Learning Journey** — where I build projects, learn new tools, and document my progress publicly.
-This repository is a part of my CyberSecurity Challenge to learn, build, and share cybersecurity projects consistently.
+This repository is a part of my **#CyberSecurityLearning Challenge** to learn, build, and share cybersecurity projects consistently.

-Follow along on my [LinkedIn](https://www.linkedin.com) for updates 🚀
+Follow along on my [LinkedIn](https://www.linkedin.com/in/aniruddha-bhosale-659856297/) for updates 🚀

 ---